 Global Digital Humanities Symposium–Michigan State University, 22 March 2018

 IRIS Center Project Manager Katie Knowles and Technician Ben Ostermeier presented “Digital Community Engagement at SIUE: How a Regional University can have a Global Impact” at Michigan State University’s third annual Global Digital Humanities Symposium.
-In this talk, they discussed many IRIS initiatives, including the Digital Community Engagement Pathway.
-Reference to the Pathway can be found on slide 11.
+In this talk, they discussed many IRIS initiatives, including CODES (formerly the Digital Community Engagement Pathway).
+Reference to CODES can be found on slide 11.

 American Associate of State Colleges and Universities Webinar, 22 August 2018